kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/moreabout.md

 - Network Engineer - [Huawei Technologies Kenya](https://www.huawei.com/en/) - 2018/8 to 2019/03

 ## Education
-**Doctor of Philosophy in Communications Engineering (in progress)** April 2022 - March 2025
+**Doctor of Philosophy in Communications Engineering (in progress)**
+April 2022 - March 2025
 *Graduate School of Engineering, Tohoku University*

-**Master of Engineering in Communications Engineering** April 2020 - March 2022
+**Master of Engineering in Communications Engineering**
+April 2020 - March 2022
 *Graduate School of Engineering, Tohoku University*

-**Bachelor of Science in Electrical and Electronic Engineering**September 2012 - November 2018*
+**Bachelor of Science in Electrical and Electronic Engineering**
+September 2012 - November 2018
 *College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology (JKUAT)*

-**Bachelor of Science in Telecommunications and Information Engineering**<br>
+**Bachelor of Science in Telecommunications and Information Engineering**
 September 2012 - November 2017
 *College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology (JKUAT)*

 ## Memberships and Service